 To stabilise the timber and maintain the appearance of your building, a quality preservative should be applied.
-We use Sovereign SX70 which is a top quality oil based product available in a range of colours and designed to maximise protection and minimise maintenance.
+We use either Sovereign SX70 or Barrettine Wood Preservers, which are top quality oil based products available in a range of colours and designed to maximise protection and minimise maintenance.

-We recommend that at least 2 coats be applied as soon as possible.
-All of our buildings come with a Top Coat of SX70 as standard.
-A further coat should be applied within a few weeks.
-Please contact us if you would like us to do this for you or you can purchase the preservative from us and apply it yourself.
+We recommend that 3 coats be applied to your building over six to eight months - allowing time for wood to stabilize after the first coat.
+Unless otherwise indicated by the customer, Poulton Portables Ltd will apply only 1 coat as per the price list; it will then be up to the customer to apply the further coats.
 We treat all exposed surfaces except the underside of the roof and floor.
 External doors are treated on both sides.
 Floor joists are supplied pressure treated in either green or brown and do not need further treatment.
 Buildings that are NOT top coated by ourselves will be finished With one coat of dip coat preservative to give short term protection only.
-If you wish to take your building with no treatment please advice us at the time of ordering.
+If you wish to take your building with no treatment please advise us at the time of ordering.

 Erecting your building